 Senior Research Assistant

-My research is focused on electromagnetic (EM) methods for geophysical prospecting, which aim at studying the electrical conductivity distribution of the subsurface.
-I am especially interested in the application of natural-source electromagnetic methods such as magnetotellurics (MT) for geothermal exploration.
+My research is focused on geophysical subsurface imaging for geothermal exploration.
+I am especially interested in the application of natural-source electromagnetic methods such as magnetotellurics (MT).

 - Field investigations